 The second purpose is the reason many entrepreneurs put together a plan-seeking funding from a bank, credit union, or other type of lender.
 Some financial institutions or other lenders will not invest in your company unless you present a business plan that demonstrates your steps to success.

-SCORE reports that banks want to mitigate their risk of default and private investors, such as Angel investors, want a realistic forecast for when they will get a return on their capital.
-(NOTE: SmartBiz does not require a business plan when you apply for an SBA loan or a bank term loan through a bank in our network.)
+SCORE reports that banks want to mitigate their risk of default and private investors, such as angel investors, want a realistic forecast for when they will get a return on their capital.
+(NOTE: SmartBiz® does not require a business plan when you apply for a Small Business Administration (SBA) loan or a bank term loan through a bank in our network.)

 Your business plan will also indicate when you need funding and help you determine the amount you can responsibly borrow to meet your short and long-term goals.